 5.5.4.4 Possible solutions

 The solution requires providing the additional information in the AI/ML Inference Report.
 This information will specify the potential negative network impacts of the execution of the inference output result.
-This will include impacted network scope (e.g., identifier of the network function, geographical location, impact time etc.) and the performance measurements/KPI.
+This will include impacted network scope (e.g., identifier of the network function, geographical location, impact time etc.) and the affected performance measurements/KPI.
 This information can then enable an authorized consumer to a) take an informed decision about executing the inference output result b) identify the ML models that is/are causing a specific performance degradation in the network at some future point of time.
 The consumer can then decide to either deactivate the inference or update the inference function properties to mitigate (i.e., stop and then take actions to resolve) the performance degradation.
 NOTE: the proposed solution is specific for the cases where the value of the attribute aIMLInferenceName indicates the values of the MDA type (see 3GPP TS 28.104 [2]).

+The required information will be added as part of InferenceReport as defined in 3GPP TS 28.105.

+AffectedScope: This will specify the scope of affect the inference output may have.
+This may include

+Identifier of the network functions that may be affected by the output result of the inference function.
+This will be in form of a DN.

+A Geographical location indicating that all the network function in that location may be affected by the inference output result.

+A time duration at which the network function(s) may be affected.

+Existing attribute ManagedActivationScope may be used for this purpose.

+Affected Performance Data: This will identify the potential performance data that may be affected in a non-optimal way due to the recommendations/configurations provided as part of inference output result.

+PMMetrics: This will identify the performance data or the KPI that may be affected.
+This will be the name of PM and KPI as defined in 3GPP TS 28.552 and 28.554 respectively.

+ExpectedPMValues: This will specify the potential non-optimal value of the performance data.

+Note: how this predictions will be ascertained need to be considered in the normative phase.

-Editor’s Note: The solution where the value of the attribute aIMLInferenceName does not indicates the values of the MDA type is FFS.
+Note: The solution where the value of the attribute aIMLInferenceName does not indicates the values of the MDA type is not included in this version of the document.

-Editor’s Note: The need to have use case specific effected performance data is FFS.
+The need to have use case specific effected performance data is to be done as part of normative work..

+Considering that multiple ML models may be concurrently deployed for generating inferences in the network, more than one ML model may simultaneously impact the same PM(s)KPI(s).
+Thus, it may be challenging for an authorized consumer to hold an ML model accountable for PM/KPI improvement (or drop).
+In this case, the solution assumes that multiple ML model will be held responsible for PM/KPI improvement (or drop).

 5.5.4.5 Evaluation

+The solution described in clause 5.5.4.4 proposes information objects that can enable identification of the ML model(s) that potentially be causing the performance degradation.
+Enabling consumer to either deactivate the inference or update the inference function properties to mitigate the performance degradation.
+Therefore, the solution described in clause 5.5.4.4 is a feasible solution before further development in the normative specifications.

+The solution suggests to deactivate all potentially responsible models.
+However, it may be possible that not all reported model are responsible for the performance degradation.
+Determining the actual impact of ML models on PM(s)/KPI(s) needs to be further investigated during the normative phase.